dotnet/coreclr/src/debug/ee/amd64/gen_amd64InstrDecode/README.md

 at our desired instruction boundary.

 Through examination of the `Primary` opcode map, it is obsereved that 0x50-0x5f are all 1 byte instructions.
-These become conveninet padding.
+These become convenient padding.

 After each necessary instruction we insert enough padding bytes to fill the maximum instruction length and leave at least one additional one byte